artsy/orbs/README.md

 There are two types of deployments that happen in this repo.

 1. Canary deployments that happen on every PR change
-2. Production deployments that happen when a PR is merged to master.
+2. Production deployments that happen when a PR is merged to main.

 When you make a change to an orb (and update the version) a canary version will be published.
 Check the build logs for the version name.
-This canary build can be used (before your PR is merged to master) to test orb changes in other projects.
+This canary build can be used (before your PR is merged to main) to test orb changes in other projects.
 It's _highly_ recommended that you utilize this canary system to test changes that may impact many projects.

 Upon merging a PR, CI will publish the changed orbs to CircleCI's public registry.
 Artsy also has [renovate configuration](reno-config) to update orb changes across Artsy's GitHub org.